United States Marine Corps: Domestic operations

+In 2025, President Donald Trump’s administration deployed 700 Marines with the 2nd Battalion, 7th Marines, and 1st Marine Division from Marine Corps Air Ground Combat Center Base near Twentynine Palms, California within the United States to Los Angeles to integrate with the Title 10 forces under Task Force 51 who are tasked with protecting federal personnel, such as Immigrations Customs Enforcement personnel, and federal property in the greater Los Angeles area after incidents of violence & civil disorder associated with protests against Immigrations Custom Enforcement (ICE) raids in Los Angeles.

 Organization

 Department of the Navy

-The Department of the Navy, led by the Secretary of the Navy, is a military department of the cabinet-level U.S. Department of Defense that oversees the Marine Corps and the Navy.
-The most senior Marine officer is the Commandant (unless a Marine officer is the Chairman of the Joint Chiefs or Vice Chairman of the Joint Chiefs), responsible to the Secretary of the Navy for organizing, recruiting, training, and equipping the Marine Corps so that its forces are ready for deployment under the operational command of the combatant commanders.
+The Department of the Navy, led by the secretary of the Navy, is a military department of the cabinet-level U.S. Department of Defense that oversees the Marine Corps and the Navy.
+The most senior Marine Corps officer is the commandant (unless a Marine Corps officer is the chairman of the Joint Chiefs or vice chairman of the Joint Chiefs), responsible to the secretary of the Navy for organizing, recruiting, training, and equipping the Marine Corps so that its forces are ready for deployment under the operational command of the combatant commanders.
 The Marine Corps is organized into four principal subdivisions: Headquarters Marine Corps (HQMC), the Operating Forces, the Supporting Establishment, and the Marine Forces Reserve (MARFORRES or USMCR).

 Headquarters Marine Corps

-Headquarters Marine Corps (HQMC) consists of the Commandant of the Marine Corps, the Assistant Commandant of the Marine Corps, the Director Marine Corps Staff, the several Deputy Commandants, the Sergeant Major of the Marine Corps, and various special staff officers and Marine Corps agency heads that report directly to either the Commandant or Assistant Commandant.
+The Headquarters Marine Corps (HQMC) consists of the commandant of the Marine Corps, the assistant commandant of the Marine Corps, the director of the Marine Corps Staff, several deputy commandants, the sergeant major of the Marine Corps, and various special staff officers and Marine Corps agency heads that report directly to either the commandant or assistant commandant.
 HQMC is supported by the Headquarters and Service Battalion, USMC providing administrative, supply, logistics, training, and services support to the Commandant and his staff.
+Additionally, Marine Corps' aircraft arm and intelligence arm are both organized under HQMC; those being the Marine Corps Aviation and Marine Corps Intelligence respectively.